PerronBr826/if-statement-annoying/primm-activity.md

 ```

 4. What does the `%` operator do in the conditional test shown above?
+   It gets the remainder of a given number and 2, which would tell you whether the number is even or odd.

-5. How does the code determine if a number is even or odd?
+6. How does the code determine if a number is even or odd?
+   Even numbers wouldn't have a remainder while odd numbers would.